 - If you would prefer to purchase a personal computer and potentially charge the expense to your student account, Augsburg’s bookstore has a limited supply of HP Chromebooks in stock.

-Augsburg University is implementing a a COVID-19 vaccine requirement for students, faculty, and staff for fall semester 2021.
+Augsburg University has implemented a COVID-19 vaccine requirement for students, faculty, and staff.
 Documented medical and non-medical exemptions will apply.
 Learn more.

 Recent Communications to Students

 Email from the Dean of Students: Have you gotten an updated COVID-19 booster yet?
 (December 9, 2022)

 Email from the Dean of Students: Reminder: COVID Booster and Flu Shot (November 11, 2022)